PHRAPL/PHRAPL.github.io/Content/2021-NMNH-workshop/NMNH.tutorials.md

 * Carstens BC, Morales AE, Jackson N, O’Meara BC (2017) [Objective choice of Phylogeographic Models](https://www.sciencedirect.com/science/article/pii/S1055790317303160?via%3Dihub).
 Molecular Phylogenetics and Evolution.
 116:136-140. <br/>

-## **[Tutorial 2:](https://phrapl.github.io/Content/2021-NMNH-workshop/NMNH.ab.PHRAPL.tutorial2.html)** Divergence with gene flow vs. secondary contact
+## **[Tutorial 2:](https://phrapl.github.io/Content/2021-NMNH-workshop/NMNH.ab.PHRAPL.tutorial2.html)** Performing sensitivity analyses and fixing migration time
 Example to explore models with different intervals of migration and perform sensitivity analyses in subsets of loci.
-* **Part 1:** Perform sensitivity analyses in subsets of loci.
-The analysis includes haploid and diploid data.
-Dataset of 2 populations of *Plethodon* salamanders. <br/>
-> ** – Do I need more data? ** This analysis can help you answer that question.
+* **Part 1:** Perform sensitivity analyses in subsets of loci. ** Do I need more data? ** This analysis can help you answer that question.
+Dataset of 2 populations of *Plethodon* salamanders, includes haploid and diploid loci. <br/>

 * **Part 2:** Compare models with gene flow that occurred at different time intervals.
 Dataset of 2 unisexual and sexual species of *Ambystoma* salamanders. <br/>

 Recommended reads of empirical examples: